Dozens of vehicles belonging to Russian peacekeepers pass along Lachin-Khankandi road without hindrance | News.az

 Dozens of vehicles belonging to Russian peacekeepers pass along Lachin-Khankandi road without hindrance

-Vehicles belonging to the Russian peacekeeping contingent continue to pass through the protest area on the Lachin-Khankandi road without hindrance, News.Az reports.
+Vehicles belonging to the Russian peacekeeping contingent continue to pass freely through the protest area on the Lachin-Khankandi road, News.Az reports.

-On Friday, conditions were created for the unimpeded passage of 45 vehicles belonging to Russian peacekeepers to pass through the Lachin-Khankandi road.
+On Monday, conditions were created for the unimpeded passage of 26 more vehicles of Russian peacekeepers through the protest area.
+The vehicles were moving from Khankandi towards Lachin.

-The peaceful protests of Azerbaijani ecologists and young volunteers on the Lachin-Khankandi road passing through Shusha over the illegal exploitation of mineral deposits, especially the Gizilbulag gold and Damirli copper-molybdenum deposits located in the Azerbaijani territories, where the Russian peacekeeping contingent is temporarily deployed, have been going on for the 47th straight day.
+The peaceful protests of Azerbaijani eco-activists on the Lachin-Khankandi road passing through Shusha over the illegal exploitation of mineral deposits, especially the Gizilbulag gold and Damirli copper-molybdenum deposits located in the Azerbaijani territories, where the Russian peacekeeping contingent is temporarily deployed, have been going on for the 50th straight day.